How Acupuncture Helps Infertility in New York City - Midtown

-Acupuncture treatment of infertility at our Upper East Side, NYC clinic involves regulating the menstrual cycle.
+Acupuncture treatment of infertility at our Midtown, NYC clinic involves regulating the menstrual cycle.
 Often when we think of 'regulating menstruation' we think about the frequency of the cycle and ensuring it comes every 28 days.
 In Chinese medicine a regular cycle includes a normal 28 day cycle but involves much more.
 If there is pain, we want to reduce the severity of the pain during menses.
 Painful menses is considered abnormal in acupuncture and indicates impairments in blood flow.
 There is an ancient Chinese saying "if there is pain there is no free flow, if there is free flow there is no pain."
 Acupuncture and herbal therapy is incredibly helpful in reducing the severity of the pain during menstruation.

 Good health in acupuncture and Chinese medicine is termed as yin yang balance.
 The manifestation of yin is cold, while yang is hot.
 Knowing a women's menstrual cycle pattern gives us a snapshot into the general state of yin and yang in a woman.
 Menstrual cycles ideally should be 28 days if they are shorter, it indicates excessive heat in the body, longer than 28 days indicates cold.
 Whenever menstruation becomes very irregular either skipping one to a few months between cycles indicate extreme cold.
 In these cases we need to create a dietary plan that involves warming foods and other warming therapies with acupuncture and or moxibustion.